 publisher Lulu.
 This compendium of ideas and insights has been set

-forth by Dr. Tiffany B. Twain, who fancies herself to be Mark Twain's
+forth by Dr. Tiffany B. Twain, who is a great admirer of Mark Twain and fancies

 The most important of these incisive progressive perspectives

 are included in See Clearly – Sanity in Insane Times - Book Twelve of